e8johan/homeframe/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+### Acknowledgements

+The weather icons come from https://github.com/metno/weathericons/tree/main .

+The license from `assets/yr/LICENSE` applies to all assets under the `assets/yr` path.